eidealex/GALUPmd/FirstDraft.md

-# Module 3 - Integrated Decision Units (IDUs)
+# Integrated Decision Units (IDUs) for Land Use Suitability Modeling

-## What are IDUs and how are they useful?

-Land units are areas with properties that differ sufficiently from those of other land units to affect their suitability for different land uses.
+> "_**Land units**, or land-mapping units, are areas with and qualities that
+> **differ sufficiently** from those of other land units to affect their
+> suitability for different land uses._"

+## Some key concepts behind IDU

+- Land Unit: areas of land with specific characteristics (or qualities).
+- Land Characteristic: simple attribute that can be measured or estimated.
+For example, _mean annual rainfall_.
+- Land Quality: a complex attribute that usually reflects the interaction of many land characteristics, such as _susceptibility to flooding_.

 Although any parcel of land can be considered a land unit, it is more efficient and meaningful to use parcels that can be adequately described in terms of one or a combination of land properties.